Florida Sports Betting

 Florida Panthers logo Florida Panthers

 The Florida Panthers were established in 1993 as part of an NHL expansion.
 They have been to the playoffs six times in its near-30-year existence including a Stanley Cup Finals run in 1995.
-The Panthers have not won a playoff series since that eventual sweep by the Colorado Avalanche.
+That was as far as they got until their miracle run to the Stanley Cup Finals in 2023, ending with a 4-1 series loss to the Vegas Golden Knights.

-The Panthers seem to have turned a corner in 2021 and are currently battling for The Presidents' Trophy, awarded to the team with the most points at season's end.
+The Panthers turned a corner in 2021 and now regularly compete for The Presidents' Trophy, awarded to the team with the most points at season's end.
 They normally compete in the Atlantic Division of the Eastern Conference, but a division realignment amid the COVID-19 pandemic has placed them in the Central Division.
-Florida plays its home games at BB&T Center and is coached by Joel Quenneville.
+Florida plays its home games at BB&T Center and is coached by Paul Maurice.

 Panthers Odds